Wanting to wow your participants? Look no further than our word cloud.

 In this section we cover:

-- How to create a word cloud in the dashboard
+- How to create a word cloud in PowerPoint

 - How to ask a word cloud